qupath/qupath-docs/docs/tutorials/density_maps.md

 The {guilabel}`Object type` and {guilabel}`Main class` define which objects will contribute to the density map in some way.

-Left to the defaults, the density map will make use of all detection objects (which {ref}`includes cells <types of object>`) regardless of their classification.
+Left to the defaults, the density map will make use of all detection objects (which {ref}`includes cells <docs/concepts/objects:types of object>`) regardless of their classification.

 If I choose the {guilabel}`Main class` to be **Tumor**, then the density map will *only* include detections that are classified as **Tumor**.